-For returns, we simulated a hypothetical investor buying an equally weighted portfolio of each year's 100 happiest companies in terms of wellbeing scores.
+For returns, we simulated a hypothetical investor buying an equally weighted portfolio of each year's top 100 organizations in terms of workplace wellbeing scores.
 This means investing an equal dollar amount in each stock and holding it for one year.
-We calculate, daily, the mean percentage return of our 100 stocks, using closing prices.
+We calculate, daily, the mean percentage return of the stock portfolio representing the "Wellbeing Top 100", using closing prices.
 Our returns are based only on price changes - that is, to keep things simple, we ignore dividends and taxes.
-As a benchmark, we
+As a benchmark, we compare these stock returns to the S&P 500 index, the Nasdaq Composite and the Russell 3000, all of which are widely recognized proxies for overall market performance.